 What or who defines the value of news?
 We turn to the news in the hope of being informed about the world, and most importantly the world around us.
 We want to know what’s happening to people and things in places we care about.
 If you’re in the business of attracting eyeballs, you should know this: valuable news attracts valuable viewers.

 Hands up if you find the average daily news broadcast from commercial broadcasters of little value.
 They’re of little value because they’re designed to appeal to the negativity bias of one sector of the community and the weary formula is repeated every day.
-The crucial 6 pm timeslot is a daily recap of political rivals, violent crime and disaster from suburbs in generally the same geographic, punctuated with an international headline and a token human interest story.
+The crucial 6 pm timeslot is a daily recap of political rivals, violent crime and disaster from suburbs in generally the same geography, punctuated with an international headline and a token human interest story.

 The saying goes “What good is the new news, if the new news, isn’t new?”

-Here’s an overview of what I predict will be on the 6 pm broadcast news tonight: a Covid update of course; a soundbite about infrastructure and development from a politician in power and one that underminds him from his opponent; a stabbing/drive-by shooting/police car chase/gang-related crime or domestic violence incident (especially if sports person involved); a fire and/or car crash; a court case result; A random and novel news item from offshore; a PR piece ie. an editorial piece fed to the newsroom from an entity trying to raise publicity; medical marvel or malpractice; commentary on US politics; local sports update and the weather forecast.
+Here’s an overview of what I predict will be on the 6 pm broadcast news tonight: a Covid update of course; a soundbite about infrastructure and development from a politician in power and one that underminds him from his opponent; a stabbing/drive-by shooting/police car chase/gang-related crime or domestic violence incident (especially if sports person involved); a fire and/or car crash; a court case result; a random and novel news item from offshore; a PR piece ie. an editorial piece fed to the newsroom from an entity trying to raise publicity; medical marvel or malpractice; commentary on US politics; local sports update and the weather forecast.

 Viewers know it to be a reliable source of pessimism given its long-established reliance on selling on fear.
 Newsrooms seem to have largely embraced that ideal, in an effort to gain ratings by appealing to our negativity bias.
 Has no one noticed they’re losing viewers?
 It’s not because online is easier – heck every household has a few televisions to turn on and receive their broadcast, they know where to find it.
 They just don’t serve what people want.